bonsaipropaganda/clear_code_zelda_remake/README.md

 I have downloaded this on my personal computer (seth) with pycharm and am testing to see whether I can commit things.

+# TODO: Get a basic black screen up and running